 - 1/4 cup + 2 teaspoons vegetable or grape seed oil

 - 3/4 teaspoon poppy seeds

 In a large bowl, combine the kale, cabbage, brussel sprouts, carrot and cranberries.
 Add the lemon juice to the salad and toss to combine.
 Add pecans, pancetta and feta cheese.
 Dress the salad with enough salad dressing to evenly coat the greens, but don't overdo it.
 If there's leftover dressing, save it for another salad.
+Divide the salads among plates and tuck several slices of apple into one side of the salad.
 Serve.